ntmbayfield/g88-lecture-docs/JavaScript/PowerUps/Getters_and_Setters/getters_and_setters.md

 ---

-This example adds logging behaivor to the property.
+This example adds logging behavior to the property.

 ```javascript